SSC CHSL Syllabus 2022 PDF

 |Lower Division Clerk/ Junior Secretariat Assistant (LDS/JSA) and Postal Assistants/ Sorting Assistants (PA/SA)||The speed of 10500 key depressions per hour will be adjudged.||The duration of the test will be for 15 minutes.
 Printed matter in English containing about 9000 key-depressions/hour will be given to each candidate to enter the same in the test computer.|

-Q: What is the syllabus for SSC CHSL exam?
+Q: What is the syllabus for the SSC CHSL exam?

 Answer: SSC CHSL exam syllabus includes important topics to prepare for tier-I paper.